 In addition to coaching, I’m also a human rights lawyer and former journalist.
 I draw on my work and career change experience, but most importantly, I help clients work with and transform their own experiences so they can craft their own futures.

 I received my coach training through the International Coach Federation (ICF) Accredited Leadership That Works’ Coaching for Transformation program.
-I also have a Certificate in Positive Psychology, and training in Mindfulness-Based Stress Reduction and Nonviolent Communication.
+I’ve also trained in Mediation with the New York Peace Institute and have a Certificate in Positive Psychology.
+I have additional training in Mindfulness-Based Stress Reduction and Nonviolent Communication.
 I completed the Rockwood Institute’s Advanced Art of Leadership fellowship programs and am a Rockwood-affiliated professional coach.

 I’m a graduate of New York University School of Law, Columbia University Graduate School of Journalism, and Dartmouth College.

 For more information about my coaching services, including a free consultation, please contact me.